 The Board recognises the importance of open and continuous dialogue with the regulators.
-Board members, including the Chairman, met the representatives from the Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA) and conveyed to them the strategic decision of the Board to wind down the Bank.
-The regulators are being kept apprised of matters on an on-going basis.
+Throughout the course of the financial year the Bank has kept both the Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA) updated of matters on an on-going basis.